 A £26.1 million award from National Institute for Health and Care Research (NIHR) enables pioneering research into medical advancements to continue apace in Leicester through the Biomedical Research Centre (BRC).

 “We have a proud history of health research and the NIHR Leicester BRC will enable us to push the barriers of science in the quest for more answers and, ultimately, improved care for people with – or at risk of – long term conditions.”
+Professor Melanie Davies, CBE, Director of NIHR Leicester BRC.

 We specialise in research in six key areas: